Kinvey/html5-sdk/README.md

 bower install kinvey-html5-sdk --save
 ```

-### 3. Configure the library
+#### 3. Configure the SDK
-Now, the library is available for use in your project.

-If you installed the library with npm, import the library in your code using `require`.
+If you installed the SDK with npm, import the library in your code using `require`.

 ```javascript
 var Kinvey = require('kinvey-html5-sdk');
 ```

-If you installed the library with bower, add a script tag to your main html file.
+If you installed the SDK with bower, add a script tag to your main html file.

 ```html
 <script src="bower_components/kinvey-html5-sdk/dist/kinvey-html5-sdk.min.js"></script>
 ```

-Next, use `Kinvey.init` to configure your app:
+Next, use `Kinvey.init` to configure your app.
+Replace `<appKey>` and `<appSecret>` with your apps app key and secret.
+You can find these for your app using the [Kinvey Console App](https://console.kinvey.com).

 ```javascript
 Kinvey.init({